 ©2009 AT&T Intellectual Property.
 All rights reserved.
-AT&T and the AT&T logo are trademarks of AT&T Intellectual Property.
+AT&T and the AT&T logo are trademarks of AT&T intellectual Property.

-Large sealift modules for oil and gas fields are now built in Alaska, such as this module built in Anchorage for BP's Northstar field.

-Swan Lake dam near Ketchikan is one of several hydro projects built with state oil revenues in North Slope oil yields economic benefits University of Alaska economist describes how North Slope oil transformed Alaska's economy BY FRANK BAKER For Petroleum News he success of BP and its partners in L optimizing North Slope oil production for more than three decades spurred an economic bonanza in Alaska that has also benefited the nation, providing about 15 percent of the U.S. domestic oil production for most of that time period.
+Large sealift modules for oil and gas fields are now built in Alaska, such as this module built in Anchorage for BP's Northstar field. with state oil revenues in Swan Lake dam near Ketchikan is one of several hydro projects built with state oil revenues in the 1980s.
+North Slope oil yields economic benefits University of Alaska economist describes how North Slope oil transformed Alaska's economy BY FRANK BAKER For Petroleum News The success of BP and its partners in optimizing North Slope oil production for more than three decades spurred an economic bonanza in Alaska that has also benefited the nation, providing about 15 percent of the U.S. domestic oil production for most of that time period.
 North Slope oil production has reduced the cost of foreign imports by hundreds of billions of dollars, significantly improving the U.S. balance of trade and strengthening the national security.
 University of Alaska economist Scott Goldsmith, with the Institute of Social and Economic Research, compiled a report in spring 2008 detailing the economic impacts of the North Slope oil industry.
 In 30 years, the North Slope has produced 15 billion barrels of oil, according to his research.
 That volume tallied up to \$378 billion - in 2007 dollars - based on value at the wellhead.
-That would equal 5,400 of BP's Anchorage high-rise headquarters, based on a recent tax assessment of \$70 million.
-And North Slope oil has landed \$118 billion in cumulative revenue to the State of Alaska, Goldsmith cited, generating about 80-85 percent of the state's general fund revenues for nearly three decades.
+That would equal 5,400 of BP's Anchorage high-rise headquarters, based on a recent tax assessment of \$70 million And North Slope oil has landed \$118 billion in cumulative revenue to the State Jobs due to oil and gas production 126,800 (32%) Oil Production 55,300 Recycled taxes 29,600 Permanent Fund dividends 40,900 of Alaska, Goldsmith cited, generating about 80-85 percent of the state's general fund revenues for nearly three decades.
 In fiscal year 2007, that figure was 87 percent.
 These revenues also helped build Alaska's savings account, its Permanent Fund, which is shared by all of Alaska's permanent residents in the form of an annual dividend check.
 In mid-summer 2008 the fund was valued at \$36 billion.
 Without Alaska's oil industry: